 When it comes to NPC settlements, the AI has been reinvigorated so they make actual logical and strategic decisions, making them feel more life-like.
 Any change or alteration in the faction’s relation with the player’s group is foreshadowed with hints of warnings or advisory messages so no turn or twist feels forced, abrupt or sudden.

 The biggest change, undoubtedly, is how the Diplomacy system is presented in-game with a far more comprehensive and detailed menu for it this time around.
 This “Diplomacy Interface” can be brought up to review already discovered factions in detail.
-Each faction is represented by their “Commander”.
+Each faction is represented by its “Commander”.
 Here you can find useful info like your relationship with the faction, their relations with other factions, their opinion and diplomatic states (more on these later).

 The Diplomacy Interface tab is also where you would apply your critical thinking and decision-making skills to settle on an option.
 The three actions you can possibly opt for any faction are: